 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.

 It was built in 1923 as a luxury hotel to host elite travelers visiting the Tequendama Falls area.
-Ordered built by the President of Colombia and designed by the architect Carlos Arturo Tapias, the hotel was a place for the richest to gather and indulge in the most exceptional experiences of the ’20s.
+Ordered and built by the President of Colombia and designed by the architect Carlos Arturo Tapias, the hotel was a place for the richest to gather and indulge in the most exceptional experiences of the ’20s.
 Imagine a room viewing the stunning waterfalls and dining on the patio that offers impressive views.
-Once a hotel that delivered architectural marvel, epic views, and art.
+Once a hotel that delivered architectural marvels, epic views, and art.
 You can imagine why it was so popular.

 The hotel’s notoriety comes from two primary sources — the Musica people jumping from the falls long before the hotel existed.
-And, once the hotel was built, several Colombians chose to take their lives at the falls.
+Once the hotel was built, several Colombians chose to take their lives at the falls.
 Supposedly, hotel guests would hear cries from the inside, which leads to the claim that the hotel is haunted.

 Tequendama Falls (Salto del Tequendama)

 The Tequendama area was home to the Muisca people (also called Chibcha).
 Legend says that Bochica (a chief with God-like status) created the falls.
-Many also believe that Muisca people would jump to their death from the falls to avoid a life of slavery following the Spanish conquest.
-People say that falling from Tequendama Falls transformed them into eagles, ultimately freeing their souls.
+Many also believe that the Muisca people would jump to death from the falls to avoid a life of slavery following the Spanish conquest.
+People say falling from Tequendama Falls transformed them into eagles, ultimately freeing their souls.

 Zeafra On Wikipedia (Creative Commons)

-Here is our unfortunate view or lack thereof due to the fog:
+Here is our unfortunate view, or lack thereof, due to the fog:

 It’s commonly known that the Bogota River is now contaminated.
 Some reports state that it’s the second most polluted river worldwide.
 The river is full of feces, waste, chemicals, and many other toxic nemeses that do not belong, by all accounts.